johnbenac/cursor-watchful-headers/README.md

 1. **Clean Context**:
    - `.donotwatchlist` hides irrelevant directories (build outputs, dependencies)
    - Keeps the tree focused on project-specific files
+   - LLMs are automatically reminded to suggest excluding directories that don't add value
+   - Build outputs, cache directories, and other non-essential paths are kept out of the context

 2. **Active Monitoring**:
    - "# unwatched" labels help LLMs identify files that should potentially be monitored